-The ultra-lightweight Apple New AirPods, fully wireless headphones offers a reliable wireless connection.
+The ultra-lightweight Apple New AirPods, fully wireless headphones offer a reliable wireless connection.
 So, why not use AirPods and new AirPods 2 with Android devices.
 While these handy little gadgets are perfect to go with both Android and iOS devices, one problem some face is the low volume issues in Android devices while using AirPods.
 Although having low volume problem in most of the Android devices, Apple’s AirPods work fine with apps like Google Play Music, etc. How to solve volume issues while using AirPods and new AirPods 2 with Android device, you ask?
 Here’s a solution that might help you.

 AirPods with Android: Solve Volume Issues